What Conditions Do Neurologists Treat?

 A medical doctor who specializes in disorders that impact the central or peripheral nervous system is called a neurologist.
 Neurologists are specialists in the treatment and diagnosis of disorders involving the brain, spinal cord, and the nerves that connect them.

 They use diagnostic tools such as brain scans, computed tomography (CT) scans, and magnetic resonance imaging (MRI) to pinpoint the exact locations that are disrupting normal processing in the nervous system and causing issues.
-They are then able to diagnose and apply an appropriate treatment to a patient suffering from a neurological disorder.
+They are then able to diagnose and apply the appropriate treatment to a patient suffering from a neurological disorder.

 There are several symptoms that might trigger a referral to one of these experts in the field of neurology.
 Symptoms might include muscle weakness, loss of coordination, confusion, dizziness, uncontrollable headaches, or issues with the senses.
 Loss of vision, smell, or touch can all be caused by neurological issues.